-The ‘Local HFA: Local Government Self-Assessment Tool’ is an online tool developed by UNISDR and its partners to assist local governments to assess their progress in building resilience to disaster.
-It is part of a series of tools for measuring the progress of nations and communities towards meeting the objectives of the Hyogo Framework for Action (HFA), which is the world’s universally-accepted guide for reducing disaster risk.
+The ‘Local HFA: Local Government Self-Assessment Tool’ was developed by UNISDR and its partners to assist local governments in assessing their progress in building resilience to disaster.
+It is part of a series of tools for measuring the progress of nations and communities towards meeting the objectives of the Hyogo Framework for Action (HFA).

 - Map and understand existing gaps and challenges in disaster risk reduction in their locality.

 - Enhance understanding among stakeholders in the local community on disaster risk reduction.

 - Set a baseline and develop a status report on their progress in fulfilling the Ten Essentials for making cities disaster resilient, in the context of the Making Cities Resilient campaign.

 - Benefit from interactions with their national government in cases where the national government has undergone a similar review using the National HFA Monitor.